sunandan-das/readme/README.md

 ## Azure Container Registry

-- Initially considered Docker Hub, but switched to **Azure Container Registry (ACR)** because:
-  - Seamless integration with Azure App Service via service connections
-  - Easier and more secure setup without managing access tokens
+Initially considered Docker Hub, but switched to **Azure Container Registry (ACR)** because of Seamless integration with Azure App Service through service connections it is easier and more secure setup without managing access tokens

 ---